 “Folexin is designed to support the natural hair growth process; it’s not a hair loss treatment.”

-So while it DOES work in terms of giving people healthy hair, skin, nails – and a happy gut – it’s not going to miraculously stop your hair falling out overnight.
+So while it DOES work in terms of giving people healthy hair, skin, nails – and a happy gut – it’s not going to miraculously stop your hair falling out.
 But like I say time and time again, a healthy gut can deliver some amazing results!
 So combined with the right lifestyle and diet, this approach could be a really natural, healthy way to tackle your alopecia.

-It’s pretty simple: just take two pills a day, with food.
+It’s simple: just take two pills a day, with food.
 (So a single bottle of 60 capsules will last 30 days.)

 Note: If you’re on any other medication, and if your doctor has said it’s ok to take Folexin supplements, make sure you leave one hour between dosages.
 Because some Folexin ingredients might reduce the effect of certain medicines.
 And we don’t want that to happen.